 Mathew Gullick is an experienced High Court and appellate advocate.
 He is a member of the Attorney-General's A Panel of Junior Counsel to the Crown in civil matters.
-He has appeared in the High Court, Court of Appeal and the Supreme Court in trials and appeals across the spectrum of his practice, which is focused on public law, employment and commercial matters.
+He has appeared in the High Court, Court of Appeal and the Supreme Court in trials and appeals across the spectrum of his practice, which is focused on public law and employment matters.
 He is also frequently instructed both on costs issues and on procedural points across the entire spectrum of civil litigation, including in group litigation.
 He undertakes asset forfeiture work (including on human rights issues) in both the criminal and civil jurisdictions, reflecting the crossover between his commercial and public law practice.
 As well as appearing in Courts and Tribunals, he also acts as a representative in mediations.

 He is currently instructed by the UK Government in the Kenyan Emergency Group Litigation, in which more than 40,000 individuals have brought claims arising from their experiences during the ‘Mau Mau’ Emergency in the 1950s.

 In the public law field, Mathew is regularly instructed to appear in the Court of Appeal, the Administrative Court and the Upper Tribunal in immigration matters and also acts in prison law and social security benefits cases.
 In the employment context, he acts for both claimants and respondents (public, private and third sector) across the range of employment law including unfair dismissal, wrongful dismissal, all types of discrimination, equal pay and unlawful deductions from wages (including the non-payment of bonuses).